Vipra

 Senior Manager - Content

-You can crack CAT 2025 exam in six months if your preparation plan is focused on the key aspects.
-Check how to prepare for CAT Quantitative Aptitude, Data Interpretation & Logical Reasoning and Verbal Ability & Reading Comprehension in 6 months and score high in CAT 2025.
+You can crack CAT 2026 exam in six month.
+Only that the preparation plan should have well defined targets.
+Check how to prepare for CAT Quantitative Aptitude, Data Interpretation & Logical Reasoning and Verbal Ability & Reading Comprehension in 6 months and score high in CAT 2026.

-CAT 2025 preparation can be done in 6 months.
-CAT exam date 2025 is November 30 so this is the time to implement the 6-month plan.
-Those who have not appeared for the CAT exam before must ensure that the six-month preparation plan for CAT 2025 must include monthly, weekly and daily plan to syllabus end-to-end.
+CAT 2026 preparation can be done in 6 months.
+Those who have not appeared for the CAT exam before must ensure that the six-month preparation plan for CAT 2026 must include monthly, weekly and daily plan to syllabus end-to-end.
 Do keep in mind your strengths and weaknesses while making the six-month CAT preparation plan because you have limited time.

 CMAT preparation in 6 months

-CAT exam 2025 preparation in six months is possible with a plan that includes strengthening foundation, regular practice and performance analysis.
+CAT exam 2026 preparation plan should have detailed strategy of how, what and when to do.
 If you have appeared for CAT before, start from where you think you need improvement.
-If you are appearing for the CAT for the first time, get hold of the syllabus, look at the topics, make a list of what you know and what you don't and then start with basics.
-There are a lot of books and resources available online.
-Choose the best CAT study material.
-One can opt for student forums also for fruitful guidance and support.
+If you are appearing for the CAT for the first time, get hold of the syllabus, look at the topics, make a list of what you know and what you don't and then start with basics of Maths and English.
+CAT is a speed based exam so the ultimate target of CAT preparation plan should be to have complete control on all types of questions for quick and accurate solutions.

-CAT 2025 exam date is November 30, 2025 so one should start with their six month preparation plan NOW.
+CAT 2026 will be held on November 29, 2026.
+So, start exam preparation latest by June 2026.
 The six-month strategy for CAT exam must include a monthly plan, a weekly plan and a daily plan.
 Do keep in mind your strength and weaknesses vs the CAT syllabus while making the plan.
-The CAT 2025 exam syllabus includes – Verbal Ability & Reading Comprehension (VARC), Data Interpretation & Logical Reasoning (DILR) and Quantitative Ability (QA).
+The CAT 2026 exam syllabus includes – Verbal Ability & Reading Comprehension (VARC), Data Interpretation & Logical Reasoning (DILR) and Quantitative Ability (QA).
 You may find one section more difficult than the other.
 So you need to start with your weak areas.
-In this article, we will share some strategy and tips on how to prepare for CAT in 6 months.
+Read below, how to prepare for CAT in 6 months.

 Table of contents

-• How to Prepare for CAT in 6 Months: Plan for July-August 2025
+• How to Prepare for CAT in 6 Months: Plan for June-August 2026

 • Take CAT Mock Test by Shiksha

 Before making a study plan, understand the CAT syllabus, pattern and marking scheme.
 The best source to understand these are the CAT question papers.
-You can check the question papers of CAT 2024, CAT 2023, CAT 2022, CAT 2021 and previous years (click here to download CAT question papers) to know the past years' trends.
+You can check the question papers of CAT 2025, CAT 2024, CAT 2023, CAT 2022, CAT 2021 and previous years (click here to download CAT question papers) to know the past years' trends such as dominant topics, types of questions, difficulty level and sectional composition.
 The CAT question paper tells you five things:

 CAT Exam Highlights